jfikar/xhpl-aarch64/README.md

 There is [a formula](https://github.com/open-power/op-benchmark-recipes/blob/master/standard-benchmarks/HPL/Linpack_HPL.dat_tuning.md) to calculate the N.

-The parameters NB determines, how big blocks are used for calculation.
+The parameters NB determines the size of the blocks used for calculation.
 Its optimization is a bit of guesswork.
 It probably depends a lot on CPU caches and RAM speed.
 So in the example file you have 12 different NBs.
 The HPL will run for all of them and you can choose the one with the highest FLOPs.

 Then just run `xhpl`.
 Sample output:
 ```